Wenzeltelger/Wenzeltelger/README.md

 ### :writing_hand: Resume :

-  I'm Héctor Castillo and I’m a fan of Programming Languages.
-Active person recently graduated from a professional career, looking for opportunity, interested and obsessed in the world of programming
+  I'm Héctor and I’m a fan of Programming Languages, database and software development.
+Active person from a professional career, looking for opportunity, interested and eager to learn.
+Check my LinkedIn for more information or Website and my GitHub at the top to see what I'm able to do.
+Thank you.